p0deje/watirsome/README.md

 ### Limitations

-1. Currently tested to work only with `watir-webdriver`.
-Let me know if it works using `watir-classic`.
-2. You cannot use `Watir::Browser#select` method as it's overriden by `Kernel#select`.
+1. You cannot use `Watir::Browser#select` method as it's overriden by `Kernel#select`.
 Use `Watir::Browser#select_list` instead.
-3. You cannot use block arguments to locate elements for settable/selectable accessors (it makes no sense).
+2. You cannot use block arguments to locate elements for settable/selectable accessors (it makes no sense).
 However, you can use block arguments for all other accessors.

 ### Contribute